tetherto/lib-wallet-pay-btc/README.md

 // Start new Bitcoin wallet
 const btcPay = new BitcoinPay({
-  // Asset name is a unique key for the asset, allow multiple assets of same type per wallet
+  // Asset name is a unique key for the assets
+  // allow multiple assets of same type per wallet
   asset_name: 'btc',
   // Electrum provider.
   provider,